cymetrics/blog/en/posts/zet/purple-man-my-superman.md

 ![](/img/posts/zet/purple-man-my-superman/detection-lab.png)

-One tool that deserves special mention is **Microsoft Advanced Threat Analytics (ATA)**.
-Many of Microsoft Defender's internal network detection mechanisms were previously implemented in ATA.
-Intranet attacks such as Password spraying, Pass-The-Hash, and Pass-The-Ticket can be reproduced and verified to be detected.
+One tool worth mentioning is Microsoft Advanced Threat Analytics (ATA).
+Many of the internal network detection mechanisms of Microsoft Defender were formerly integrated into ATA.
+It allows for the reproduction and verification of intranet attacks, such as Password Spraying, Pass-The-Hash, and Pass-The-Ticket, to ensure their detection.

 For the red team, DetectionLab can be utilized to observe, and tools such as Sysmon, Zeek, and ATA can be used to understand possible attack traces in advance and try to reduce their visibility.
 On the other hand, the blue team can use tools such as Splunk and Sysmon to conduct Threat Hunting training, and by familiarizing themselves with the log data of various events, they can then quickly connect and investigate similar attacks that may occur in the future.

 # Information Security Tools Integration

 Enterprises use SecDevOps or DevSecOps to integrate security into the development process and automate it using the CI/CD pipeline.
 The concept here is more like [osmedeus](https://github.com/j3ssie/osmedeus) tool [workflow](https://github.com/osmedeus/osmedeus-workflow) "flow Engine for Offensive Security".
-We can use CI/CD to achieve this, from the installation and deployment of the latest scanning tools version to the various stages of scanning that we can customize ourselves.
+We can leverage CI/CD to accomplish this, encompassing the installation and deployment of the latest versions of scanning tools, as well as customizing the various stages of scanning according to our requirements.

 ![](/img/posts/zet/purple-man-my-superman/osmedeus.png)